 1/4 tsp salt

-Preheat oven at 160°C (fan forced) with a wire rack in the middle.
-Line an 8-inch round cake tin (or one 14 cm round tin for half of the recipe) with parchment, butter and flour or with just baking paper only.
+Preheat oven at 180°C or 160°C (fan forced) with a wire rack in the middle.
+Line one 14 cm round cake tin with baking paper.
 Sift flour, baking powder and salt in a bowl.
 Set aside.

 Cream butter in the bowl of a stand mixer fitted with the paddle attachment till light and fluffy.
-In a separate bowl, whisk the egg yolks with the sugar till light.
-Gradually add this into the butter and beat on medium speed till just incorporated.
-In a separate bowl, with a hand mixer, whisk the egg whites till stiff peaks form.
-With a spatula, fold in the meringue into the egg yolk mixture in 3-4 batches.
+In a separate bowl, whisk egg yolks with sugar until light and combined.
+Gradually add egg yolk mixture into the butter and beat on medium speed till just incorporated.
+In a separate bowl, with a hand mixer in medium, whisk egg whites until stiff peaks form, in about 10 mins.
+Use a spatula to fold in the egg white mixture into the egg yolk mixture in 3-4 batches.
 Add in vanilla extract and dry ingredients.
 Stir gradually until just incorporated.

-Divide the batter into two, 3/4 in one batch and the rest in another bowl.
-Sieve cocoa powder over the lesser batch and fold to mix well.
+Divide the batter into two, 3/4 in one portion and the rest in another portion.
+Sieve cocoa powder over the smaller portion and fold to mix well.
 Pour batter into tin, alternating between the two mixtures, starting with the yellow batter and ending with the cocoa mixture.
-Rap pan on counter several times to eliminate air bubbles.
+Tap the filled tin on kitchen top gently to eliminate any air bubbles.
 With a long skewer, swirl around the batter to create the marble effect.
 Bake for 40-55 mins or until a tester inserted into the middle of the cake come out clean.

-Cool on wire rack completely before serving.
+Allow cake to cool slightly in the tin for about 10 mins and transfer onto a wire rack to cool completely before serving.
 Cake keeps at room temperature up to three days and can be frozen up to 3 months.

 There is also another recipe that I really keen to bake which is this famous Mrs Ng SK's butter cake by Wendy, Table for 2 which many Asians have baked this recipe in the form of marbled butter cake too.
 After loading myself with this delicious butter cake, I'm feeling a little guilty after enjoying this cake...
 My thighs, tummy and brain are telling me that I need to take a break now and will love to bake this recipe in the near future.